Policy on Continuing Education Credits

 SOURCE OF COURSE WORK

-- Present current and correct content as documented in the body of professional knowledge and best practice.
+- Present current and correct content as documented in the body of professional knowledge and best

-- Foster mastery of new knowledge required at the 5-year practice level.
+- Foster mastery of new knowledge required at the 5-year practice

-- Assist in self-assessment of knowledge and skills.
+- Assist in self-assessment of knowledge and

-- Provide opportunities for interdisciplinary learning, professional growth and development.
+- Provide opportunities for interdisciplinary learning, professional growth and

-- Further develop professional judgment and promote professional practice in an ethical and appropriate manner.
+- Further develop professional judgment and promote professional practice in an ethical and appropriate

-Activities such as reading trade publications, membership magazines, and newly released fundraising books are an expected part of the daily activities of the calibre of professionals who become Certified Fund Raising Executives.
+Activities such as reading trade publications, membership magazines, and newly released fundraising books are an expected part of the daily activities of the caliber of professionals who become Certified Fund Raising Executives.
 Keeping abreast of current fundraising literature is a valuable experience but is not considered continuing education for the purposes of certification or recertification.

 ALTERNATIVES TO COURSE WORK

 At any time, to satisfy the Education Point requirement for recertification, a candidate can take the current form of the written examination.
-The candidate must receive a passing score in order for the exam to be accepted in lieu of course work.
+The candidate must receive a passing score for the exam to be accepted in lieu of course work.
 Candidates must submit a request in writing to take the examination for this purpose and must pay the current fee for an initial certification application.